methupaPerera/student-tracking-site-frontend/README.md

 -   **Student List Page**: Allows teachers to view and manage student profiles.
 -   **Attendance Tracking**: Enables marking and reviewing student attendance records.
--   **Actions**: This UI let's teachers to add extra curricular activities to the student profile and manage their exam marks for terms.
+-   **Manage Details**: This UI let's teachers to add extra curricular activities to the student profile and manage their exam marks for terms.

-> **Note:** As teachers should mark attendance for their students, they can only access this feature.
+> **Note:** As teachers should mark attendance for their students, they can only access this features.

+> **Try it:** You can test marking student attendance by clicking the checkboxes and saving it.
+If there are no attendance data for a day, the table status column will be empty.

 ### Student Profile UI

 -   This UI has 3 tabs which shows the student personal information, attendance and performance.
--   The performance tab shows the student academic performance across terms and their extra curricular activities.
+-   The performance tab shows the student academic performance across terms, their ranking in class and their extra curricular activities.
 -   The attendance tab shows the student attendance rate, which could be useful for ALs.
 (80%)

 ## 📞 Contact